Elizabeth Klarer: Later years

 After her sister and brother-in-law died, Elizabeth returned from Natal to Johannesburg.
 There she worked for a time in a CNA book store, but found city life stifling.
-From the 1950s onwards her outlandish claims made her a darling of the press, who also loved to ridicule her.
-She welcomed any press however, as the dissemination of Akon's message was paramount – a life-task of extreme importance.
-The account of her observations and contact experience in Flying Saucer Review of Nov-Dec 1956 was noticed by Edith Nicolaisen.
+From the 1950s onwards, her unorthodox claims made her a subject of interest by the press, where she also faced ridicule.
+She reportedly welcomed any press however, as she deemed the dissemination of Akon's purported message as paramount – a life-task of extreme importance.
+The account of her observations and contact experience in the November–December 1956 issue of Flying Saucer Review was noticed by Edith Nicolaisen.
 Nicolaisen's correspondence with Elizabeth consists of 23 letters, written from 1956 to 1976.
 She published the Klarer story in the small booklet I rymdskepp över Drakensberg in 1959, and a second edition appeared in 1967.
-From about 1960 to 1966 Elizabeth worked on the manuscript for her book, which now included the Akon love saga, as she couldn't "hide the truth in these matters."
-In 1968 Elizabeth agreed to be interviewed by ufologist Cynthia Hind, and Hind's write-up of her story appeared in Fate magazine of August that year.
+From about 1960 to 1966, Elizabeth worked on the manuscript for her book, which now included the Akon love saga, as she couldn't "hide the truth in these matters".
+In 1968, Elizabeth agreed to be interviewed by ufologist Cynthia Hind, and Hind's write-up of her story appeared in the August issue of Fate.
 Ufologist Kitty Smith established contact with Elizabeth after reading about her in Outspan magazine, and claimed her own sighting of Akon's ship in January 1984.

-When another South African, Ann Grevler, claimed alien contact in the late 1950s, Elizabeth was outspoken and issued various challenges to her to defend her statements in an open forum.
-Likewise she denounced Philipp Human's supposed contact through a trance medium, and this caused a rift between them.
-In her view the space people would never stoop to such methods.
-In 1975 she was invited by Hermann Oberth to attend the 11th International Congress of UFO Research Groups in Wiesbaden, Germany.
+When another South African, Ann Grevler, claimed alien contact in the late 1950s, Elizabeth was outspoken and issued various challenges to her, calling on Grevler to defend her statements in an open forum.
+She likewise denounced Philipp Human's supposed contact through a trance medium, and this caused a rift between them.
+In her view, the space people would never stoop to such methods.
+In 1975, she was invited by Hermann Oberth to attend the 11th International Congress of UFO Research Groups in Wiesbaden, Germany.
 She delivered an address there on 2 November, for which she received a standing ovation.
-In May 1992 Smith arranged a talk by Klarer at the Unidentified Flying Object Club in Pietermaritzburg.
-This was so popular that the crowd grew too large to cope with.
+In May 1992, Smith arranged a talk by Klarer at the Unidentified Flying Object Club in Pietermaritzburg.
+This was so popular that the crowd grew too large to accommodate.

 Elizabeth faithfully commemorated the 7 April anniversary of her union with Akon by returning to Flying Saucer Hill.
-On one occasion she befriended SAAF helicopter pilots who sought shelter on the farm during a storm, and they facilitated visits to the hill when a ride on horseback became too difficult for her.
-Her third husband Aubrey Fielding died in 1981 and his ashes were strewn on the hill.
-Elizabeth died of breast cancer at age 84, leaving her second book The Gravity File unfinished.
-The book filled in the gaps of the first, besides elucidating the military and political aspects of UFO research, and explaining Akon's "electro-gravity propulsion" technology.
-Before her death she related to acquaintances that Ayling (like Akon) was now an astrophysicist, who was crisscrossing the universe with his father, his space woman Clea, and their son.
+On one occasion, she befriended SAAF helicopter pilots who sought shelter on the farm during a storm, and they facilitated visits to the hill when a ride on horseback became too difficult for her.
+Her third husband, Aubrey Fielding, died in 1981 and his ashes were strewn on the hill.
+Elizabeth died of breast cancer at age 83, leaving her second book, The Gravity File, unfinished.
+The book filled in the gaps of the first.
+It elucidated the military and political aspects of UFO research and further explained Akon's "electro-gravity propulsion" technology.
+Before her death, she related to acquaintances that Ayling (like Akon) was now an astrophysicist, who was crisscrossing the universe with his father, his space woman Clea, and their son.